DigitalDiceworks/ddw-locomotion-system/README.md

 ## Contributing
 A more in depth guide will be written soon.
 But any of the following:
 1. Spreading the word!
+1. Reporting issues, concerns or features in the [Issue Tracker](https://github.com/DigitalDiceworks/natural-locomotion/issues)
-1. Pull requests for issues, concerns or features
+1. Pull requests for bug fixes, automated tests or improvements
 1. Helping out others

-## Contact Us
-We are avid users of Discord and you can usually find at least one of us on the [Digital Diceworks discord](http://bit.ly/DDWDiscord).